meerat1998/meerat1998/README.md

 ### About Me👩‍💼

-- 👀 I'm Meera, currently working as an Application Development Senior Analyst at Accenture, Bangalore
+- 👀 I'm Meera T, currently working as an Application Development Senior Analyst at Accenture, Bangalore
-- 💻 I’m a React JS developer
+- 💻 I’m a React JS developer.
 - 🎓 I graduated in 2019 from VJEC, Kannur (B.Tech, ECE) with a CGPA of 8.04
 - 💞️ Interests: Drawing, Painting, Singing etc.